kjetil-lye/alsvinn_insitu/README.md

     <path to alsuqcli>/alsuqcli ../examples/1d/sodshocktube/sodshocktube.xml

 The DLL is rather simple and just writes the output to text file (readable by ```numpy.loadtxt``` in Python/numpy)

+## Running as a standalone

+It is also possible to run the code as a standalone program.
+One can download two different data files from [polybox](https://polybox.ethz.ch/index.php/s/NbVIkVw7Au8ULNE) (or run Alsvinn and generate the datafiles).
+To run the standalone program, do

+    ./standalone/standalone <filename.nc>

+eg.

+    ./standalone/standalone kh_2d.nc

 ## Some comments on the code